 A laparoscope is a small fiber-optic viewing instrument made up of a tiny lens, light source and video camera.
 The camera attached to the laparoscope displays the image of the abdomen on a monitor, allowing the surgeon to view the internal structures.

 During the surgery, your surgeon makes small incisions known as portals in the abdomen.
 Through one incision, the laparoscope is introduced to view the abdomen.
-Along with the laparoscope, a sterile solution is injected, which expands the abdominal cavity, giving the surgeon a clear space to operate.
+Along with the laparoscope, CO2 gas is used to expand the abdominal cavity, giving the surgeon a clear space to operate.

 The other portal is used for the insertion of surgical instruments to carry out the required repair.
 With the images from the laparoscope as a guide, your surgeon wraps the upper part of the stomach, the fundus, around the lower esophagus to create a valve, suturing it in place.
 This reinforces the lower esophageal sphincter’s ability to close and helps to prevent gastroesophageal reflux from occurring.
 The laparoscope and other instruments are removed, and the tiny incisions are closed and covered with small bandages to complete the procedure.